A writer from the north of England, Ann enjoys writing about the unexplained and the paranormal, as well as historical crimes and mysteries.

-• A lady in Surrey lost her house to fire 6 months after buying the painting.
+• A woman in Surrey lost her house to a fire six months after buying the painting.

 • Two sisters in Kilburn had fires in their homes after buying a copy of the painting.
 One sister even claimed to have seen her painting sway backwards and forwards on the wall.

-• A concerned lady on the Isle of Wight attempted to burn her painting without success and then went on to suffer a run of bad luck.
+• A concerned woman on the Isle of Wight attempted to burn her painting without success and then went on to suffer a run of bad luck.

-• A gentleman in Nottingham lost his home and his family were injured.
+• A gentleman in Nottingham who possessed a print of the painting lost his home, and his family was injured.

-• A pizza parlor in Norfolk was destroyed including every painting on its wall except for one.
+• A pizza parlor in Norfolk was destroyed, including every painting on its walls except for The Crying Boy.

 A Halloween Bonfire